facebookresearch/fairseq2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Submit a report to help us improve
+about: Submit a report to help us improve.
 labels: 'bug, needs triage'
 ---